Centre moves Supreme Court seeking extension of tenure of ED chief

 Earlier this month, a bench of Justices BR Gavai, Vikram Nath and Sanjay Karol had directed Mishra to quit on July 31 – four months before his third extension ends in November.
 The court had ruled that the two extensions given to him in November 2021 and November 2022 were illegal.

+After the verdict, Union Home Minister Amit Shah had claimed that it was not important who holds the post and the central agency will “take note of the rampant corruption of a cozy club of entitled dynasts who have an anti-development mindset”.

-On Wednesday, Solicitor General Tushar Mehta urged a bench headed by Gavai to urgently hear a plea seeking a revision of the judgement.
+However, on Wednesday, Solicitor General Tushar Mehta urged a bench headed by Gavai to urgently hear a plea seeking a revision of the judgement on Mishra’s tenure.
 The court agreed to take up the case at 3.30 pm on Thursday.

 Mishra had first been appointed as the Enforcement Directorate director for a period of two years on November 19, 2018.
 In 2020, his tenure was extended for a year by the Bharatiya Janata Party-led Central government.